 \item {\em The Expectation Maximization (EM) algorithm.} The EM algorithm is designed in a broader context to approximate the MLE by iteratively maximizing a lower bound of the likelihood function through alternating between the expectation step (E-step) and the maximization step (M-step) \citep{dempster1977maximum}.
 Under the $L$-GMM, both steps have closed-form expressions, leading to fast computation.
 In contrast to its empirical success, EM is only known to converge to a local stationary point in general, which may be far from the true parameter \citep{wu1983convergence, redner1984mixture}.
 Over the past two decades, significant progress has been made in the theoretical understanding of EM's convergence to the true parameter under the $L$-GMM. \end{itemize}

 The general positioning of the EM algorithm lies between the first two approaches: compared to MoM-based methods, EM estimation, when suitably initialized, typically requires more separation but yields faster and, oftentimes minimax optimal, rates of convergence; whereas compared to clustering-based methods, EM requires weaker separation condition to achieve optimal convergence rates.
 The primary goal of this work is to conduct a thorough theoretical analysis of the EM algorithm to formally demonstrate its adaptivity under the $L$-GMM in the presence of mild separation conditions.
-As explained below, existing analyses of EM are largely limited either to the case $L = 2$ or to settings where both the mixing probabilities $\pi$ and the covariance matrix $\sw$ are known (see the summary in \cref{tab_EM_compare}).
+As explained below, existing analyses of EM are largely limited either to the case $L = 2$ or to settings where the mixing probabilities $\pi$ are known and the covariance matrix $\sw$ are isotropic (see the summary in \cref{tab_EM_compare}).
 Analyzing EM for mixtures with $L \ge 3$ presents significant challenges, as the likelihood landscape deteriorates with increasing $L$.
-Furthermore, allowing both $\pi$ and $\sw$ to be unknown requires not only estimating these quantities but also adjusting the estimation of the mean vectors.
-This work is the first to establish both the convergence of EM to the true parameters and its minimax optimality under the $L$-GMM with $L \ge 2$ and both $\pi$ and $\sw$ unknown.
+Furthermore, allowing $\pi$ and $\sw$ to be unknown requires not only estimating these quantities but also adjusting the estimation of the mean vectors, as the E-steps (see \cref{sec_EM}) depend on their estimates as well.
+This work is the first to establish both the convergence of EM to the true parameter and its minimax optimality under the $L$-GMM with $L \ge 2$ and both $\pi$ and $\sw$ unknown.